Legacy Systems are not the problem.

 Assuming the favorable outcome of a prelim scope, we ask for $2,500 to pay for a real work scope that nails down all the costs (direct and indirect) and deliverables, including time to develop, install, test and de-bug.
 (We rebate the scope cost from the cost to do the integration and app development if the project is green-lighted.)

 This “we can’t because our legacy systems won’t let us” issue is, for the most part, due to misinformation and—most importantly—misunderstanding of the current environment.
 Once management understands the actual numbers, they’ll realize they can afford it, and most importantly, it’s the right thing to do.
+And that’s the job of middle management: corral all the facts and make a dollar-centered presentation of the facts and implications.

 # # #